ErBWs/Easy-UI/README.md

 >
 >`HOLD_THRESHOLD`：Hold threshold, press time longer than this is considered as "hold"
 >
->`INTERVAL_THRESHOLD`：Time between two click, time less than this is considered as "multiclick"
+>`INTERVAL_THRESHOLD`：Time between two click, time less than this is considered as "multi click"

 * Change the **read GPIO pin level** function in `SyncValue` according to your mcu